petermc87/Sports-GOATS/README.md

   },
 ```
 #### Read
-When a user clicks on a post, `.findById` will search the database for a document referenced by its unique id, `req.params.id`, and is stored locally to be passed into the `Show.jsx` template for rendering.
+When a user clicks on a post, `.findById` will search the database for a document referenced by its unique id, `req.params.id`, and is stored locally to `res.locals`  to be passed into the `Show.jsx` template for rendering.
 ```
  show (req, res, next) {
     Goat.findById(req.params.id, (err, foundGoat) => {